 Administration of topical corticosteroids to children should be limited to the least amount compatible with an effective therapeutic regimen.
 Chronic corticosteroid therapy may interfere with the growth and development of children.

-A single case (approximately one percent of patients studied) of acneiform eruption occured with the use of combined Nystatin and Triamcinolone acetonide in clinical studies.
+A single case (approximately one percent of patients studied) of acneiform eruption occurred with use of combined Nystatin and Triamcinolone acetonide in clinical studies.

 Nystatin is virtually nontoxic and nonsensitizing and is well tolerated by all age groups, even during prolonged use.
 Rarely, irritation may occur.

-The following local adverse reactions are reported infrequently with topical corticosteroids.
-These reactions are listed in the approximate decreasing order of occurrence: burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae and miliaria.
+The following local adverse reactions are reported infrequently with topical corticosteroids (reactions are listed in an approximate decreasing order of occurrence): burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, perioral secondary infection, skin atrophy, striae and miliaria.

 Nystatin and Triamcinolone acetonide cream